Mistralys/series-manager/README.md

 The library extracts the name like this:

+1. Normalize the file name to remove special characters.
-1. Find the episode info, e.g. `S01E05`.
+2. Find the episode marker in the name, e.g. `S01E05`.
-2. Use everything before this as the name.
+3. Use everything before this as the name.

 ```
 Game.Of.Thrones.S01E05.This.Day.All.Gods.Die.mp4
-                ^Episode info
+                ^Episode marker
 ```

-This example will use the name `game of thrones`.
+This example will give `game of thrones` as result.

-The automatically detected name can be adjusted in the Library UI in the "Name aliases" tab.
+To fix names that were not detected correctly, the auto-detected name can be adjusted in the Library UI in the "Name aliases" tab.

 Example: